Do migrating secondaries give you migraines?

 What is a synonym chain?

-A synonym chain is IMAGE's method of managing synonyms (members of the class of entries whose search-field values hash to the same location).
+A synonym chain is IMAGE's method of managing the class of entries whose search-field values hash to the same location.
+An entry which hashes to an empty location (or to a location temporarily occupied by a secondary) becomes a primary.
+An entry which hashes to a primary-occupied location becomes, ipso facto, a secondary.

-The primary has an important job: it serves as the synonym chain's head, which contains information regarding the total number of synonyms in the chain (if any) and keeps track of the first and last members in the chain.
+The primary has an important job: it serves as the synonym chain's ChainHead, which contains information regarding the total number of synonyms in the chain (if any) and keeps track of the first and last members in the chain.
 A secondary only has to worry about its predecessor (if any) and its successor (if any).

 Why do some secondaries migrate?